AlessandroMorosini/AlessandroMorosini/README.md

 ## Hey there! 👋

-I'm Alessandro Morosini, a second-year student at Bocconi University.
+I'm Alessandro Morosini, a third-year student at Bocconi University.

 - 📚 I'm currently enrolled in a Bachelor in Economics and Computer Science (BEMACS).
 - 📊 I'm passionate about statistics and machine learning and constantly working to improve.